James Bethell, 5th Baron Bethell: Personal life

-Bethell is married to Melissa (née Wong), a businesswoman.
+Bethell is married to Melissa Bethell (née Wong), a business executive who has served as a non-executive director of Tesco and Diageo.
 Lord and Lady Bethell have four children.
 He succeeded his father Nicholas as Baron Bethell in 2007.

 Bethell is a member of the board of trustees of the International Centre for the Study of Radicalisation and Political Violence and a fellow of the Royal Society of Arts.
+He is a repeat participant in the London Marathon.
+Before the 2025 race, he was described as returning for his third consecutive TCS London Marathon and as the only peer participating that year.